som3canadian/BloodHound_CustomQueries_Toolset/README.md

 # BloodHound_CustomQueries_Toolset

-Tool to import your customqueries from [BloodHound "Legacy"](https://github.com/BloodHoundAD/BloodHound) to [BloodHound "Community"](https://github.com/SpecterOps/BloodHound).
+Tool to import your customqueries for [BloodHound "Legacy"](https://github.com/BloodHoundAD/BloodHound) to [BloodHound "Community"](https://github.com/SpecterOps/BloodHound).

 note: on linux/kali, your customqueries.json file for BloodHound Legacy is located at `~/.config/bloodhound/customqueries.json`